enghwa/appmesh-canery/README.md

 2. Deploy Services in Kubernetes Cluster

+This will deploy Order, Product v1 and and Customer v1.

 ```
 cd ../k8s-deploy
 ./deploy_v1.sh
 ```

-3. Deploy Curler to check the output of services
+3. Check the Oder Service

 use ```kubectl svc``` to get the ELB endpoint of ```order``` service.
 run: